• Home

 As I said, I made two different versions of this printable.
 One has a few pretty specific Catholic references (like Mass).
 The other may not apply to all Protestants (okay, I know it doesn’t), but I did my best to make a couple of modifications to make it appeal to a larger audience.

-But, as I’ve mentioned before, I spent the first 30 years of my life in the Episcopal Church, so my Protestant knowledge really skews in that general direction.
-Even if the second version still doesn’t apply to you, I hope that you are able to grab a few of these ideas to add to your family’s Holy Week observances.
+But as I’ve mentioned before, I spent the first 30 years of my life in the Episcopal Church, so my Protestant knowledge really skews in that general direction.
+Even if the second version still doesn’t apply to you, I hope that you can grab a few of these ideas to add to your family’s Holy Week observances.

 Holy Week for Kids: 10 Holy Week Activities Free Printable